nih-cfde/training-and-engagement/docs/CF-Tutorials/CFDE-Portal/Movement-Related-Disorders/movement-disorders-portal-export.md

 ---
 layout: page
-title: Integrated Analysis of Movement-Related Disorders
+title: Multi-omics Data Discovery for Movement-Related Disorders
 ---

-# Integrated Analysis of Movement-Related Disorders
+# Multi-omics Data Discovery for Movement-Related Disorders

 Movement-related disorders affect the neuromuscular system, disrupting the ability of the nervous and muscular systems to work together.
 There are several known movement-related disorders, including Amyotrophic Lateral Sclerosis (ALS) or Lou Gehrig’s disease, Parkinson's disease, Spinal Muscular Atrophy (SMA) and Multiple Sclerosis (MS).